 In Runaways, during the Civil WarCrossover, the Cape Killer unit is shown to actively rate an enemy's worth based on how much the news-viewing public might object.
 Minors are treated with non-lethal force, adult humans with moderate force, and with artificial beings like Victor, it is permissible to use full lethal force.
 Aliens have no legal standing in the US and do not generate any sympathy from news-viewing audiences, so it is considered the same as hunting an animal.

 In another story, Darkhawk said: "You're not made of flesh, Ultron, which means I don't have to play nice."
+Of course Ultron is a complete scumbag who long ago crossed the Moral Event Horizon so this may have more to do with that than this trope.

 The Bizarros in Silver AgeSuperman stories were another example.
 Made of "non-living matter", having them killed off was often a source for comedy; they even made a meteor plunge into one of their cities and kill a lot of Bizarros, on the grounds that Bizarros do things backwards so they want to maximize casualties.
 This was played as a pure joke.